 - broad-based black economic empowerment;

-- health and public safety;
+- health, safety and environmental hygiene and public safety;

 - labour relations and working conditions;